unibz-core/Scior-Tester/documentation/OntCatOWL-Tester-Test1.md

     +---hash_sha256_register.csv
 ```

-\* Please note that the inconsistencies files are only generated when at least one inconsistency is found during the test's execution.
+\* Please note that the inconsistencies and divergences files are only generated when at least one case is found during the test's execution.

 \*\* The structure of tt001_an folder is similar to the structure of the folder tt001_ac.